wavefrontHQ/docs/pages/doc/alerts_integrating_slack.md

 1. Click **Save Settings**.

-## Configuring Slack Webhooks in Wavefront
+## Adding a Slack Webhook to a Wavefront Alert

  1. Select **Browse > Webhooks**.
  1. Click the **Create Webhook** button.
  1. Paste the webhook URL you copied when creating the Slack incoming webhook into the URL field.